Paediatric and Perinatal Pathology - ST3

 Programmes

 Indicative post numbers for each region can be found on here.
 Actual post numbers will be confirmed when invited to select programme preferences later in the round.
+Please note that post numbers and post information are subject to change.

-Please visit the PGMDE Support Portal where you will find a series of FAQs, and you will be able to submit an enquiry to the London Recruitment Team.
+Please visit the PGMDE Support Portal, where you will find a series of FAQs, and you will be able to submit an enquiry to the London Recruitment Team.